This article was updated from its original version.

 1152 North Power Road, Mesa

-The “Best Donuts In Town” emblazoned on the window is the first sign.
+The “Best Donuts In Town” emblazoned on the window at Dutch Donut Factory is the first sign.
 Regulars ordering a dozen to go but not getting out the door before downing at least two is the second.
 Yes, you’re in the store for something special and one bite into their coconut cream proves it.
 Filled doughnuts can go either way, but balance is the name of the game here.
 This puffy, light, yeasty delight delivers just the right ratio of toasty topper to chewy dough to glazed sweetness to creamy filling so your taste buds get a textured, tasty treat.

 If you like this story, consider signing up for our email newsletters.